jennywjs/my-friend-glu/VERCEL_DEPLOYMENT.md

 - Created `vercel.json` with proper build commands
 - Configured `buildCommand` to run `prisma generate && next build`
 - Set `installCommand` to use `pnpm install`
+- **Note**: Environment variables are set in Vercel dashboard, not in vercel.json

 ### 3. Next.js Configuration
 - Updated `next.config.mjs` to handle Prisma client as external package